pyodide/pyodide/docs/usage/quickstart.md

 Feel free to play around with the code using the browser console and the above example.

-## Accessing JavaScript scope from Python
+## Accessing Javascript scope from Python

-The JavaScript scope can be accessed from Python using the `js` module (see {ref}`type_conversions_using_js_obj_from_py`).
+The Javascript scope can be accessed from Python using the `js` module (see {ref}`type_conversions_using_js_obj_from_py`).
 This module represents the global object `window` that allows us to directly manipulate the DOM and access global variables and functions from Python.

 ```python
 import js